MitchellWillis05/-Fullstack-Flask-Web-App-203-Investigative-Studio-I/README.md

 # 203-Investigative-Studio-I
 # Tasks

-- need to implement singleton in user_handler.py
+- need to implement singleton in user_handler.py for CurrentUser class